 You might think that someone earning a high income will pay off their student loans under IBR before reaching the loan forgiveness point, which imposes a de facto income limit on loan forgiveness.
 That’s true for those with undergraduate levels of debt but not for graduate levels.

 EXAMPLE: Assume that you borrowed the maximum in federal loans to pay for your undergraduate degree (about $27,000 for four years) and then attended a private graduate school using federal loans to pay the entire cost including your living expenses.
 That leaves you with about a $90,000 balance, counting the principal, origination fees, and in-school interest.
-Assume your interest rate is 6.5 percent.3.
-There is no limit to the amount of debt that you can have forgiven.
-However, undergraduates will find this provision of little significance, while graduate students can reap large benefits.
+Assume your interest rate is 6.5 percent.

 Using the income example from #1 (starting salary $70,000), assume your annual raise is 3 percent.
 You would earn what many would consider a high income for your entire repayment term, yet your payments under IBR would never be high enough to pay the accruing interest on your loan.
 You would therefore have $91,000 forgiven after 20 years in IBR, at which point you would have an annual income of $123,000 (without taking future inflation into account).